Breaking quadrature exactness: A spectral method for the Allen--Cahn equation on spheres: Introduction

-As mentioned, numerical methods for Allen--Cahn equation \eqref{equ:AC} in the literature usually require small time stepping sizes that depend on $\nu$.
-Meanwhile, numerical methods for \eqref{equ:AC} with unconditional stability for any time stepping size have been studied in the literature, e.g., \cite{bertozzi2010biharmonic,MR2815678,shen2012second}, while these methods usually rely on strict assumptions such as the derivative of the nonlinear term is Lipschitz, or the numerical solutions $u^n$ have \emph{a priori} $L^{\infty}$ bounds.
-Thus, our first motivation for considering spectral methods is to remove all these stringent and technical conditions.
-Instead, we impose some conditions onto the degree $N$ only, and the degree $N$ is independent of the time stepping size.
+Therefore, our first motivation is to remove all these stringent and technical conditions and to develop stable numerical methods allowing larger time steps, as long-time simulations are often necessary for phase-field models.
+We impose some conditions onto the degree $N$ only, and the degree $N$ is independent of the time stepping size.
 This idea is motivated by the \emph{effective maximum principle} proposed recently by Li in \cite{MR4294331}, which is an almost sharp maximum principle and allows the numerical solutions to deviate from the sharp bound of solutions by a controllable discretization error.
 Without the aforementioned strict assumptions on the derivative of the nonlinear term or \emph{a priori} $L^{\infty}$ bounds of the numerical solutions, the effective maximum principle in \cite{MR4294331} is more favorable for numerical analysis of spectral methods for solving semi-linear PDEs.

-Our second motivation is concerned with the sampling process in fully discrete practical simulation, which involves the usage of projection operators and numerical integration.
-There are several methods for discretizing the spatial part of the Allen--Cahn equation \eqref{equ:AC} on $\mathbb{S}^{d-1}$ with spectral accuracy, and we consider spherical harmonics in \cite{MR2934227,MR0199449}.
-One of the main reasons is that spherical harmonics are eigenfunctions of the negative Laplace--Beltrami operator on the sphere, and thus we can avoid the discretization of spatial differential operators.
-In \cite{MR4294331}, the following implicit-explicit spectral scheme was proposed for the Allen--Cahn equation \eqref{equ:AC} with periodic boundary conditions:
+It is worth noting that for finite difference schemes, discrete energy stability was shown in \cite{MR3549191} to hold for $0 < \tau \leq 1/2$.
+This result was later extended to spectral methods for the Allen--Cahn equation \eqref{equ:AC} on the torus, where stability was proved for $0 < \tau \leq 0.86$ \cite{MR4294331}.